iLeafSolutionsPvtLtd/react-native-customised-editable-picker/README.md

 # react-native-customised-editable-picker

     React native Editable picker component for both android and ios

 ## Introduction

-    Editable picker component can be used both as picker and text input where picker when long pressed turn to text input and new items can be added to the list
+    Editable picker component can be used both as a picker and text input where picker when long pressed turn to text input and new items can be added to the list

 ## Features

-   a. can be customised by the user to edit and add items
+* can be customised by the user to edit and add items
-   b. styles can be customised
+* styles can be customised
-   c. pure javascript implementation
+* pure javascript implementation

 ## Installation: